pabluski00/pabluski00.github.io/_pages/about.md

 I am a statistician and data scientist with international academic and industry experience in **predictive modeling, machine learning, natural language processing, and statistical analysis**.
 My background combines a strong foundation in mathematics and statistics with hands-on work in both academia and applied data science.

-I am an incoming Economics PhD student at *University of Deusto (Spain)*.
+I am an incoming Economics PhD student at the *University of Deusto (Spain)*.

 I completed my **M.Sc. in Mathematics & Statistics** at *Wilfrid Laurier University (Canada)*, where my research focused on the predictive power of financial news sentiment using statistical algorithms.
 During my master’s, I worked as a **Graduate Teaching Assistant** in the Department of Mathematics, in courses such as Probability, Linear Algebra, and Data Analytics.